hyeong01/AI-boostcamp/U-stage/Python/printing format, string manipulation, function, data structure, Pythonic Code.md

    >>> name = 'JK'
    >>> age = '39'
    >>> print(f"Hello, {name}.
 Are you {age} years old?")
-   'Hello, JK.
-Are you 39 years old?'
+   Hello, JK.
+Are you 39 years old?
 ```
 - Left align is the default.
 To right align, write
 ```